stefanprodan/kustomizer/docs/index.md

 # Kustomizer

-Kustomizer is an OSS tool for building Kubernetes continuous delivery workflows.
+Kustomizer is an experimental package manager for distributing Kubernetes configuration as OCI artifacts.
-It offers commands to publish, fetch, customize, validate, and apply Kubernetes configuration.
+It offers commands to publish, fetch, customize, validate, apply and prune Kubernetes resources.

-## Features
+## Concepts

 ### OCI Artifacts